The Curricula

 Major

 The major is central to a student's program of study at Fairfield University.
 It represents an area of specialization consisting of a cluster of related courses drawn from a single department, more than one department, or an interdisciplinary program.
 Normally, a student must pursue a minimum of 30 credit hours of coursework to complete a major.
 The course requirements for each major offered by the College of Arts and Sciences are set forth within each departmental section of this catalog; information on individually designed majors is also in this section.
-Likewise, the requirements for majors within the Dolan School of Business, the Egan School of Nursing and Health Studies, and the School of Engineering are found in those sections of this catalog.
+Likewise, the requirements for majors within the Dolan School of Business, the Egan School of Nursing and Health Studies, and the School of Engineering and Computing are found in those sections of this catalog.
 In all cases, the selection of courses for a particular major must be done in consultation with a faculty advisor from one's major department or school.
 In each college or school, the proper work of the major is concentrated in the junior and senior years; where preparatory courses are needed, they are taken in the first and/or sophomore year.
 For those who are undeclared, majors are usually selected at the end of the first year or during the sophomore year.
 Students declare majors by going to the office of the dean of the appropriate college or school.
 When a major is declared, the student is assigned a faculty advisor from the major area.
 To change from one major to another in one's school requires completion of a Change of Major form.
 The Change of Major form can be obtained from the office of the dean of the student's current school.
 The form must be signed by the chairperson/coordinator of the major in which the student is currently enrolled, the chair or coordinator of the major that the student desires, and the dean of the school.
 The form is then forwarded to the University Registrar.
 To change a major to a discipline of study in a different school, one must first meet with the dean's office of the desired school to determine eligibility to switch schools.
 If the student is eligible to enter the new school, the appropriate steps for changing the student record will be discussed.

 Second Major (Double Major)